KevinChen2211/cosc2299_sept_2023_team_final/README.md

 Other tools will be required to complete the project (e.g., Docker)

+Branch naming conventions: feature or bug / documentation or backend or frontend or database / task number _ short description

 ## Backend

 - Delete any unused services (i.e. backend/movies).
 They are there only for an initial reference.